 These simple DIY Melt and Pour Shampoo Bars would make great little stocking stuffers or gifts for friends and family too.
 So make a couple dozen with the holiday season quickly approaching!

 Ingredients – DIY Melt and Pour Shampoo Bars

 2 tsp Castor Oil

-20 – 25 drops of high quality lavender essential oil (optional)
+20 – 25 drops of high quality lavender essential oil (I recommend this one)

 Small Spray Bottle with Rubbing Alcohol (Like this)

 A double boiler or something to act like one

 Instructions – DIY Melt and Pour Shampoo Bars

 - Cut your soap base and melt on low heat (you don’t want it to burn or boil)

 - Once melted add in the Mango Butter and allow that to melt